 Up to $2 million of forgiven debt is eligible for this exclusion for all filing statuses except for Married Filing Separately (the exclusion limit is $1 million if Married Filing Separately).
 If you refinance your mortgage, the refinanced debt may be excluded up to the amount of what the mortgage principal was prior to the refinancing.

 To claim this special canceled mortgage debt relief, file Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness, which indicates the type and amount of debt forgiveness to be reduced from your gross income, with your tax return.
-The proper form will be selected for you by the efile.com tax software during your online tax return preparation.

 If you had forgiven or canceled debt, you should receive a Form 1099-C from your lender.
 This form will show the amount of debt forgiven and the fair market value of any property given up through foreclosure.
-A winning bid at a foreclosure auction is frequently considered to be a property's fair market value even if the amount may not necessarily reflect the property's true value.
+A winning bid at a foreclosure auction is frequently considered to be a property's fair market value or FMV even if the amount may not necessarily reflect the property's true value.

-If you receive a Form 1099-C, you should check it carefully and notify your lender if any of the information on the form is incorrect.
+If you receive Form 1099-C, you should check it carefully and notify your lender if any of the information on the form is incorrect.
 Pay special attention to the amount of debt forgiven (shown in Box 2) and the value listed for your home (Box 7) because you will need to report these figures on your tax return.

-Home Foreclosure?
-Consider Your Debt Relief Options
+Home Foreclosure and Debt Relief Options

 Taxpayers who find they owe additional tax can use a simple form to request an installment payment agreement with the IRS.
 In some cases, eligible taxpayers may qualify to settle their tax debt for less than the full amount due using an offer-in-compromise.

 For more information about the topics on this page, please see Publication 4681 - Canceled Debts, Foreclosures, Repossessions, and Abandonments.